LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

 <function __main__.add_two_numbers(first_number, second_number)>
 ```

-Instead, add documentation to the function in a docstring.
+Instead, add documentation to the function in a docstring,
+which is a string of text enclosed in triple quotes
+at the top of the function.

 ```python